andymeneely/project-timber-wolf/rules/RULES.md

 <!-- * Inspiration Chits: 2-idea and 3-idea chits
 * Elite Security: Needs multiple subactions in one turn
-* Safes: its own card?
-Or just an elite lock?
-Scenario text?
 * TBD needs playtesting.
 Like an extra skill card that you carry -->